jslez/Stuff/Notifications/README.md

 ### For broadcasters

-DAO's currently have a difficult way of communicating on channel that's available to all holders.
-Twitter and other popular forms may be unavailable in particular regions and others may not be top of mind to the intended message recipient.
 * Increase participation and curation of their network.
 * Transparency in notifying all participants fairly.
 * Broadcast to all, or deliver only to a select tier determined by balance held.